 The Voortrekker Monument is a massive granite monument which was built to commemorate the Voortrekker history in Southern Africa.
 Located on a hilltop in a nature reserve, the design was inspired by ancient Egyptian architecture.
 Inside the monument, you will find a high domed hall known as the Hall of Heroes, decorated with an ornate marble frieze depicting the Great Trek.
 There is also a museum with a collection of original Great Trek antiques.

-Freedom Park is a National Heritage Destination, consisting of a museum and a memorial dedicated to those who lost their lives while contributing to South Africa's freedom.
+Freedom Park is a National Heritage Destination.
+It consists of a spacious indoor museum which tells the story of South Africa's turbulent history by means of moving displays and striking exhibitions, and outdoor memorials which pay tribute to those who lost their lives for our country.
+It's a beautiful reminder of how far our country has come.
 You can read more about it on fellow blogger, Heather’s blog 2Summers.
 Heather has probably visited more places in Gauteng than I have.

 This is one of the most popular hiking spots in Gauteng.
 It consists of an expansive nature reserve with several hiking, mountain biking and off-roading trails, as well as a historical background.
 The Hennops river flows through a valley flanked by mountain ranges and the hiking trails start by crossing a meandering river.
 You can read more about our experience at Hennops Hiking Trails here.